There’s nothing better to stimulate a good bit of campfire chat than asking the question, “what is the best camping knife?”.

 (Did you wince?)

 If you’re accident-prone like me, some kind of easy-to-use locking mechanism is pretty much essential.

-Many folding knives are designed to be opened with one hand, but not all knives are ambidextrous, so if you’re left-handed you may want to take that consideration when shopping.
+Many folding knives are designed to be opened with one hand, but not all knives are ambidextrous, so if you’re left-handed you may want to take that into consideration when shopping.